-The International Doctor-Patient Forum provides the opportunity for patients to be updated on the most current WM research and treatment options by leading global WM physicians/researchers who attend the International Workshop on WM.
+The International Doctor-Patient Forum provides the opportunity for global patients to be updated on the most current WM research and treatment options by leading international WM physicians/researchers who attend the International Workshop on WM.

-Information about the upcoming bi-annual IWWM International Doctor-Patient Forum can be found here when scheduled.
+The next bi-annual IWWM (IWWM10) International Doctor-Patient Forum is scheduled for October 14, 2018 in NYC.
+Details can be found here when available.

 We are pleased to provide, at no cost, several publications written by medical professionals that cover many aspects of WM, including medical and blood tests, diagnosis and treatment options.
 These publications are directed to laypersons, and they are revised continually as our knowledge of WM advances.
 You can find out more about these publications and download them directly from our website here.